-The fellowship programme hosts international practitioners and researchers in the fields of architecture, design, and digital culture.
-Proposals are invited through an international open call and selected by an international jury of renowned curators, academics, and leaders in the creative fields.
-Fellows are supported with mentorship, archival resources, working spaces, and a stipend, and their research can evolve into public events, exhibitions, films, or publications in collaboration with Het Nieuwe Instituut.
+The Fellowship Programme hosts international practitioners and researchers in the areas of architecture, design and digital culture.
+Proposals are invited through an international open call and selected by an international jury of curators, academics and leaders in the creative fields.
+Fellows are supported by mentorship, archival resources, working spaces and a stipend, and their research can evolve into public events, exhibitions, films or publications in collaboration with Het Nieuwe Instituut.

 Regeneration: Open Call for New Institutions

-For this iteration, the Open Call for Fellows focuses on the theme ‘Regeneration.
-New Institutional Practices.’
-Following last years’ calls on the body’s burn-out (2018) and planetary exhaustion (2019), the 2020 programme invites collectives to take current conditions of burn-out and exhaustion as a point of departure to generate forms of collective organization and action.
+For this iteration, the Open Call for Fellows focuses on the theme of Regeneration: New Institutional Practices.
+Following recent calls on the body’s burn-out (2018) and planetary exhaustion (2019), the 2020 programme invites collectives to take current conditions of burn-out and exhaustion as a point of departure to generate forms of collective organization and action.

 Jury Report 2020